 Pvt.
-John Byrne Aldred was born on June 20, 1918, to Alfred R. Aldred and Kathleen Byrne-Aldred.
+John Byrne Aldred was born on June 20, 1918, to Alfred R. Aldred and Kathleen Byrne-Aldred in Louisville, Kentucky.
 He was one of the couples’ three sons.
 His family resided at 2312 Kentucky Street in Louisville, Kentucky.
 From 1924 – 1932 he attended St. Louis Bertrand Grade School.
-He then attended St. Xavier High School and Ahrens Trade School and worked for the National Distillers, Inc.
+He then attended St. Xavier High School and Ahrens Trade School and worked for the Railway Express Company.

+The Selective Service Act took effect on October 16, 1940, and he registered for the draft and named his mother as his contact person.
 On January 22, 1941, John was drafted into the U. S. Army.
 He was sent to Fort Knox, Kentucky, where he was assigned to D Company, 192nd Tank Battalion.
-This was done because the company had been a Kentucky National Guard unit.
+This was done because the company had been a Kentucky National Guard unit and the Army was attempting to fill out the rosters of the letter companies with men from their home states.

 The reason for this move was an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots noticed something odd.
 He took his plane down and identified a buoy, with a flag, in the water.
 He came upon more flagged buoys that lined up – in a straight line – for 30 miles to the northwest, in the direction of a Japanese occupied island, with a large radio transmitter, hundreds of miles away.
 The squadron continued its flight plane and flew south to Mariveles and then returned to Clark Field.
 When the planes landed, it was too late to do anything that day.